-Additionally, the Stone Harbor Club Lounge has a tremendous seating area.
-Some people enjoy food in their rooms, while others prefer the lounge.
-We typically like to prepare a plate and head back to the room with it.
+Additionally, the Stone Harbor Club Lounge has a seating area.
+Some people enjoy taking food to their rooms, while others prefer the lounge.
+We typically prepare a plate and head back to the room with it.
 However, sometimes we use the lounge.

 Disney’s Beach Club Club Level Offerings

 Here is a preview of a few items we had throughout the week of our stay.
-For breakfast, a different quiche was available daily.
-For example, we had Canadian bacon and cheddar quiche on this day.
+A different flavor of quiche was available daily during breakfast.
+Below is a photo of one with Canadian Bacon and cheddar.

-You might consider packing a small, foldable cooler with you.
-It will come in handy if you want to keep a few drinks cool at the pool.
+You might consider packing a small, foldable cooler.
+It will be handy to carry a couple of drinks to the pool.

 - Beef and onion jam crostini